 In 2001, the designer Julien Macdonald was named Artistic Director for the women's line, while in 2003 Ozwald Boateng was appointed the designer for the men's line.

 In 2005 the Italian designer Riccardo Tisci became creative director of the maison and rewrote the style of the brand with religious symbols, fetishism and a genuine passion for spectacular dresses.
-In spring of 2017, the creative responsibility of all collections prêt-à-porter woman, man, accessories and high fashion was obtained by the designer Clare Waight-Keller.
+In the spring of 2017, for the first time a woman, the designer Clare Waight-Keller, took on the creative responsibility of the ready-to-wear for women and men, accessories and high fashion collections.
+From 2020, however, the prestigious role of fashion designer of the French fashion house is held by Matthew Williams, which aimed to combine the past, present and future of the brand's history, mixing the codes of the maison in the men's and women's collections in a symbolic link between utility and luxury.

 Givenchy is expanding overseas and plans to open over twenty boutiques a year throughout the world, in particular in United States, in the Middle East, in Europe and in Asia.
 Givenchy boutiques will be opened in all the capital cities of the world and in the very best locations: from New York to Tokyo, and in Milan, Miami and London.